cmgienger/5-Linear_Models/README.md

+# 5-Linear_Models
-# 5-Linear_Models: regression and ANOVA
+Introduction to linear regression and ANOVA